Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 For the deeper framework, Cognitive Load, Vendor Lock-in, and Knowledge-Graph Density, applied across eight leading second-brain apps, see our second-brain apps guide.

-Native apps on every platform you use.
+First, check native apps on every platform you use.
 Web-only is a fallback, not a feature.
-The good cross-platform apps have native apps on at least 4 of: Mac, Windows, Linux, iOS, Android.
+The better cross-platform apps have native apps on at least four of Mac, Windows, Linux, iOS, and Android.

-Feature parity across platforms.
-A great Mac app and a stripped-down iOS app is not real cross-platform.
-Look for the same features on every platform.
+Third, inspect feature parity across platforms.
+A great Mac app paired with a stripped-down iOS app is not truly cross-platform.
+Look for the same core features on every device.

-Export portability.
-If you ever switch apps, can your notes leave cleanly?
-Markdown export is the gold standard.
+Fourth, confirm export portability.
+If you ever switch apps, your notes need to leave cleanly.
+Markdown export remains the gold standard.

-Pricing.
+Finally, compare pricing at the sync layer.
 Cross-platform sync is usually where free tiers stop.
-Compare paid sync ($8 Obsidian, $10 Notion) against free options (OneNote, Joplin, Apple Notes within Apple).
+Compare paid sync such as Obsidian or Notion against free options like OneNote, Joplin, or Apple Notes inside Apple.

 1. Notion: Best Cross-Platform Overall